ArkieSoft/homepage/content/blog/2024/cosmic-alpha2-review.md

 ![Settings app messing up](/blog/2024/images/cosmic-settings.gif)

-## Games on Cosmic aree Unstable at Best.
+## Games on Cosmic are Unstable at Best.

 Gaming on an experimental environment is not recommended but I know we all will do it.
 On Alpha 1, games had a lot of trouble sizing correctly in the WM side of things, tiled or not.
 When attempting to resize, the game will freeze, crash, or blink a lot as I think it defaulted to native resolution and the game had to change resolution accordinglly (I could be wrong here, please don't skewer me for it).